-The NFS to OpenVMS file name translation rules in Table C.1 are based on the character mapping scheme in Table C.2.
+The NFS to OpenVMS file name translation rules in Table C.1, "NFS Server to OpenVMS Client File Name Conversion Rules" are based on the character mapping scheme in Table C.2, "NFS Client Name Conversion".
 The OpenVMS to NFS mapping rules are the converse of these rules.